Zhorander/jasmine-lang/Readme.md

 - [ x ] Implement the scanner and parser
 - [ x ] Create an abstract syntax tree
-- [ x ] Turn the abstract syntax tree into a concrete syntax tree
+- [ x ] Turn the abstract syntax tree into a well-typed syntax tree
 - [   ] Lambda lifting?
 - [   ] Polymorphism and Monomorphization?
 - [   ] Optimization passes